daliaalkharshad/Wathba/README.md

 ## Problem Statement

+The performance gap between Saudi sprinters and elite or Olympic-level athletes can be identified through race time, but **race time alone does not explain why this gap exists**.

-Two athletes can achieve different race times because of differences in biomechanical characteristics such as:
+Differences in performance may be influenced by biomechanical factors such as:

-- Step frequency
+- Step and stride frequency
 - Step and stride length
 - Ground contact time
 - Flight time
 - Knee mechanics
 - Trunk position

-Knowing that one athlete is slower than another does not explain **which biomechanical factors are contributing to the performance difference**.

 Traditional biomechanical analysis often requires specialized laboratories, motion-capture systems, force platforms, and high-speed cameras.
-Although these methods provide highly detailed measurements, they may not always be accessible for frequent athlete assessment.

-WATHBA explores a more accessible video-based approach using artificial intelligence and computer vision to investigate the biomechanical factors behind sprint performance.
+WATHBA explores a more accessible AI and video-based approach for identifying and interpreting the biomechanical factors that may contribute to sprint performance differences.

 ---

 ## Project Objective

-The main objective of WATHBA is to support the reduction of the performance gap between developing athletes and elite or Olympic-level sprinters by identifying and explaining the biomechanical factors that may contribute to differences in sprint performance.
+WATHBA aims to support the reduction of the performance gap between developing athletes and elite or Olympic-level sprinters by:

-The system aims to:

-- Analyze sprint videos using computer vision.
+- Analyzing sprint race videos.
-- Detect and track multiple athletes.
+- Detecting and tracking multiple athletes.
-- Estimate 17 human body keypoints.
+- Estimating 17 body keypoints.
-- Extract biomechanical performance indicators.
+- Extracting biomechanical performance indicators.
-- Build an individual biomechanical profile for each runner.
+- Creating an individual biomechanical profile for each runner.
-- Compare athlete measurements with elite-level reference values.
+- Comparing athlete measurements with approved elite-level references.
-- Identify potential factors contributing to the performance gap.
+- Identifying potential contributors to the performance gap.
-- Provide interpretable performance insights for athletes and coaches.
+- Providing interpretable performance insights for athletes and coaches.

 ---

-## System Workflow
+# System Workflow

 ```text
 Sprint Video